 Ofgem has been given the task of ensuring that energy consumers are getting a fair deal on their gas and electricity.

 They are also in charge of ensuring that the supply of energy is protected.
 This means that they must make sure that there is always enough energy available to meet the demands of the UK.

-Ofgem also monitors the performance of energy companies when it comes to their customer satisfaction.
+Ofgem also monitors the performance of energy suppliers when it comes to their customer satisfaction.
 This means that they also keep an eye on how many complaints the energy companies receive.
-Ofgem forces the energy companies to publish these complaints clearly on their websites, so that new customers can see what kind of treatment they are likely to receive.
+Ofgem forces the energy suppliers to publish these complaints clearly on their websites, so that new customers can see what kind of treatment they are likely to receive.